APogue/APogue.github.io/_drafts/published_drafts/2025-02-10-Brainstorming-ideas-doc.md

 	- A very large number of students were feeling threatened and afraid at that point, including protesters that may or may not have been partaking in the blockading (or may or may not have been in support of the blockading)

-	- **The only way** to ensure the safety of the largest number of students, would have been not to address only Jewish students feeling threatened and afraid, but to issue a clear and immediate dispersal order to the encampment.
-That would have been the only "content-neutral" way to handling messaging
+	- **The only way** to ensure the safety of the largest number of students, would have been to issue a clear and immediate dispersal order to the encampment.
+That would have been the only "content-neutral" way to handle messaging

 - Why didn't they assist in ensuring areas of campus were not blocked?